mh-cz/GameMaker-Foreach/README.md

 - STEP - real, optional
 - DATA - any supported data
 - DATA_TYPE - type of the entered data
+####
 - Use capital `BREAK;` macro to exit the loop when mapping/changing values.
-This will force the map function to register the changed value immediately instead of the next iteration. (there is no next iteration after calling `break`).
+This will force the map function to register the changed value immediately instead of the next iteration since there is no next iteration after calling `break`
 - The `CONTINUE;` macro is there just for consistency.
 You can use regular `continue` if you want

 ## Examples